Quantum Conditional Probabilities and New Measures of Quantum Information: Entropy Growth and Data Processing

 which follows from the law of total probability (\ref{eq:TotalProbability}) relating $p_{r}$ and $p_{q}$ and the double-stochasticity of $p_{\mathcal{E}}(r\vert q)$ in this case, as proved in the appendix.

-A projective measurement is an example of a unital process.
+A projective measurement without post-selection is an example of a unital process.
 Suppose that we measure an observable with eigenstates $\left\{ \ket{\Psi_{m}}\right\} _{m}$.
-If we isolate the measurement device and refrain from learning the outcome, then the post-measurement density matrix is well approximated by
+If we isolate the measurement device and refrain from learning the outcome, then the post-measurement density matrix is well-approximated by

 which is clearly unital.
-As a result, we see that measurements increase the entropy of a system.
+As a result, we see that measurements without post-selection increase the entropy of a system.